Willy and the Poor Boys: Background

 By the fall of 1969, Creedence Clearwater Revival was one of the most popular rock bands in the world, having scored three consecutive No.2 singles and the No.1 album Green River.
 In addition, the group had performed at the landmark Woodstock Festival in August and made several high-profile television appearances, including The Ed Sullivan Show.
-Bandleader and songwriter John Fogerty had assumed control of the band after several years of futility, but, despite their growing success, the other members – bassist Stu Cook, drummer Doug Clifford and guitarist Tom Fogerty, John's older brother – began to chafe under Fogerty's leadership.
+John Fogerty had assumed control of the band after several years of futility, but, despite their growing success, the other members – bassist Stu Cook, drummer Doug Clifford and guitarist Tom Fogerty, John's older brother – began to chafe under Fogerty's leadership.
 In 1969, the band released three full-length albums while also fulfilling touring commitments.
 "That was a bit of overkill and I never did understand that," Clifford stated to Jeb Wright of Goldmine in 2013, "Fogerty told us that if we were ever off the charts, then we would be forgotten...
 To make it worse, it might sound funny, but we had double-sided hits, and that was kind of a curse, as we were burning through material twice as fast.
 If we'd spread it out, we would not have had to put out three albums in one year."
 On that point, Fogerty told Guitar Worlds Harold Steinblatt in 1998, "Everyone advised me against putting out great B-sides.
 They'd tell me I was wasting potential hits.
 And I looked at them and said, 'Baloney.
 Look at the Beatles.
 Look at Elvis.
 It's the quickest way to show them all that good music."
 Shortly after the release of Green River, CCR began recording songs for Willy and the Poor Boys.
-It was during recording of this album, where he began to get really irritated and frustrated with his modified “ACME” Rickenbacker 325’s horrendous tuning instability especially with the Bigsby vibrato bar, he nearly smashed the guitar to pieces, but was ultimately talked out of that by his bandmates.
-So he began to experiment with recording exclusively with his Gibson Les Paul Customs.
-He had two 1968 Les Paul Custom Black Beauties.
-One was stock for D-Standardtuning, this was his second Les Paul.
-The other modified with a 3/4 scale conversion neck and Bigsby B5 vibrato bar for E-Standardtuning.
-This 3/4 scale Les Paul was modified as the result of an incident that happened earlier in May 1969 where his first 1968 Les Paul Custom was broken at the neck by airline baggage handlers at San Francisco Airport, while flying home from touring.
-So after this incident in June 1969 he bought his second Les Paul Custom to leave in stock condition for songs that required tuning down.
-So as result, he basically abandoned his 325s for studio use during the course of and after this album to band’s breakup in 1972.
-Though he would continue to tour with the Ric 325 until spring 1970, when he gave to a 12 year old boy.